AmberC0209/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_forecasting.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/time_series/03.png">

-**The General Time Series Forecasting Pipeline includes a time series forecasting module.
+<b>The General Time Series Forecasting Pipeline includes a time series forecasting module.
 If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, select a model with faster inference.
-If you prioritize model storage size, choose a model with a smaller storage size.**
+If you prioritize model storage size, choose a model with a smaller storage size.</b>

 <details>
    <summary> 👉Model List Details</summary>